zenforic/csm-multi/README.md

 Using the torch catonate method referenced in the new `run_csm.py` example from the original repo, the above limitation has been removed as well as Diffe's reference/audio prompting capability greatly improved.
 For now, the old method is still used in `voice_clone.py` until all the new techniques are possibly later applied there.

+**diffeS.py** Audio stream capable version, does not keep context past references.
+Thanks to the efforts of [@tibrisch](https://github.com/tibrisch) in [this](https://github.com/tibrisch/csm) repo.
+Audio does not save, you must record the stream if you want that from this version.
+Nothing else different aside.

 ### References usage:

 By default, Diffe will load `reference.wav` as an audio prompt/reference.
 It is loaded into speaker id 0, which Diffe defaults to using (see [Commands Usage](https://github.com/zenforic/csm-multi?tab=readme-ov-file#commands-usage)).
 It will now also load (and require) an audio transcription (this can be done with Whisper) of said reference audio in the same name with .txt instead (i.e. `reference.txt`).
 Subsequently number-suffixed filenames with the same prefixed name (`reference` in this case, so `reference1.wav`, `reference2.wav`, etc.) will be loaded and require similarly named txt transcripts to use.
 Each will be sorted as done by Python's list `sort()` function and subsequently placed in the speaker numbers/IDs in order.
 So to switch to `reference1.wav`'s speaker, use `$SWAP$` to use it directly or add a 1 to the end of the sentence in whichever offset separated multi-conversation (see below) you're doing.
 Any speaker numbers used past the known references will highly likely be an entirely new speaker.